 The Epilepsy Foundation Northwest is a 501(c)(3) nonprofit organization governed by a volunteer Board of Directors.

-EFNW hosts a Professional Advisory Board of health care professionals that advise and support the organization.
+EFNW hosts a Professional Advisory Board of health care professionals that advise and support the organization, and a Community Leadership Board composed of business professionals, and community leaders and philanthropists.

 EFNW offices are located in Seattle (WA), Spokane (WA) and Portland (OR).
-Affiliated offices are located in Anchorage (AK) and Tri-Cities (WA).
+Affiliated programs and services are located in Anchorage (AK).

 EFNW is a stand-alone affiliate of the national Epilepsy Foundation, and works closely with the national foundation to develop and implement programs and services for people with epilepsy in the northwest.